 Pre-Pectoral Reconstruction in Houston, TX

-At Lift Plastic Surgery, Dr. Patel and Dr. Truong are proud to have one of the few practices in the Houston area offering this new and exciting form of breast reconstruction.
+At Lift Plastic Surgery, Dr. Patel and Dr. Truong are proud to offer this new and exciting form of breast reconstruction.

 It has become increasingly popular over the last several years.
 Traditionally, when breasts are reconstructed with implants after a mastectomy, the implants or tissue expanders are placed underneath the pectoralis muscle of the chest.
 This helps cover them with healthy tissue for healing, and also helps camouflage the implant/tissue expander which could be very visible under the thin breast skin left after a mastectomy.